What is Sol Fusion?

 So much more than just another band, Sol Fusion is an indefinable blend of musical greatness; it is an experience not to be missed.

 Hester Kast-McClure is an owner and founding member of Sol Fusion.
 She and her husband Chris (pictured below) put Sol Fusion together in 2011 and are very proud of their first “baby.”
 They welcomed their first human baby on Valentine’s Day, 2016!

 Hester holds a degree in Music Theory and History from UNC-Chapel Hill and has been singing (and rapping) professionally since 2002.
 She is also an accomplished Master of Ceremonies, having announced for hundreds of weddings and other private events.
 She will work closely with the client or the client’s event planner to make sure every detail gets covered without a hitch!

 Chris McClure is Sol Fusion’s co-owner, manager and biggest cheerleader.
 He has extensive experience in booking and producing all kinds of high-profile events, both public and private, and can guide clients and planners in the right direction in terms of logistics (lighting, staging, power and the like).
 Known within the band by his moniker “Showbizz,” his infectious personality and can-do attitude have been instrumental in Sol Fusion’s success.

-Chris is also an agent with EastCoast Entertainment and his unique set of talents and abilities recently led him to pick up a “side job” as Adjunct Professor of Concert and Event Production at Johnson and Wales University, where he has been wildly popular with students and staff alike.
+Chris is also a partner with EastCoast Entertainment and his unique set of talents and abilities also led him to pick up a “side job” as Adjunct Professor of Concert and Event Production at Johnson and Wales University, where he has been wildly popular with students and staff alike.